 Why does manual client intake cost more than you think?

-According to a Harvard Business Review study (Oldroyd, 2011; updated by Drift in 2023), responding within 5 minutes makes you 100x more likely to connect with a prospect than waiting 30 minutes.
+Per the HBR/Drift study cited above, firms that respond within 5 minutes are 100x more likely to convert than those waiting 30 minutes.
 Most professional services firms take 1-2 business days to respond to new inquiries.
-That gap is where clients disappear to competitors.
+That 48-hour gap is where clients disappear.

-According to Statistics Canada’s 2024 Survey of Employment, Payrolls and Hours, the average Canadian employee costs $45,000 to $65,000 per year.
-If your admin staff spends 25% of their time on intake processing, that’s $11,000 to $16,000 annually on a process that can be 80% automated.
-For a solo practitioner doing it themselves, the cost is even higher because every intake hour displaces revenue-generating work.
+The staffing math is worse.
+Per Statistics Canada’s 2024 Survey of Employment, Payrolls and Hours, the average Canadian employee costs $45,000 to $65,000 per year.
+If your admin staff spends 25% of their time on intake processing, that’s $11,000 to $16,000 annually on a process that’s 80% automatable.
+For a solo practitioner doing it themselves, every intake hour directly displaces billable revenue work.

 What does an automated intake workflow actually look like?

-Step 1: Smart intake form captures and qualifies.
+Step 1: Smart form captures and qualifies.
 A prospect fills out your intake form on Typeform, Jotform, or Dubsado.
-The form uses conditional logic to ask different questions based on service type.
-A personal injury case gets different intake questions than a corporate matter.
-An individual tax return gets different questions than a corporate filing.
+Conditional logic asks different questions based on service type.
+A personal injury case gets different questions than a corporate matter.

 Step 2: CRM record created automatically.
 The form submission triggers a new contact in HubSpot, Clio, or Airtable.
-All form data maps to the right fields.
+All fields map automatically.
 No copy-paste.
-No data entry errors.

 Step 3: Auto-qualification runs instantly.
-Based on form responses, the workflow scores the lead.
-Does this prospect match your ideal client profile?
-Is the timeline realistic?
-Is the budget in range?
-Qualified leads move forward immediately.
+The workflow scores the lead against your ideal client profile.
+Qualified leads move forward.
 Unqualified leads get a polite redirect.

 Step 4: Instant response goes out.
-Within 60 seconds of form submission, the prospect receives a personalized email confirming receipt, outlining next steps, and offering a calendar link through Calendly or HubSpot Meetings.
-No human intervention required.
+Within 60 seconds, the prospect gets a personalized email with next steps and a calendar link.
+No human required.

 How do I design an intake form that qualifies leads automatically?